 A “go getter” mentality.

-Move to management and Team Leading
+Move to management and team leading in healthcare technology

 How easy was it to move from being an engineer to managing engineers?